 While you may need to make an initial investment of resources, this kind of electronic business (or “e-business”) can improve your efficiency in the long run by saving you time and streamlining your processes.
 It can also open up new opportunities for collaboration and the exchange of data, all of which can ultimately contribute to an increase in revenue.

-An effective digital strategy requires a three-pronged approach: optimizing the customer experience, improving operational processes, and uncovering new and profitable business models.
+An effective digital strategy requires a three-pronged approach: optimizing the client experience, improving operational processes, and uncovering new and profitable business models.

 Businesses are increasingly migrating away from siloed IT solutions dedicated to operations or departments and toward platform models that integrate functions such as data storage and network management.
 This hyper-converged approach is a trend that is already transforming IT delivery.